The Abertay cyberQuarter is a new £18m cybersecurity research and development centre housed within Abertay University.

-The centre will be available to work with businesses across all sectors, raising awareness of cybersecurity and developing fit for purpose cybersecurity solutions while continuously developing the skills of students and professionals.
+The centre can work with businesses across all sectors, raising awareness of cybersecurity and developing fit for purpose cybersecurity solutions while continuously developing the skills of students and professionals.

 We have various levels of affordable subscription packages available.

 We are particularly keen to gain founding partners.
-This is a special membership for companies who sign up before April 2022.
+This is a special membership for companies who sign up in 2022/23.
 As well as working with our amazing students and academics, the founding partner subscription includes co-working and collaboration spaces, as well as representation on our industry steering group.
 We want our partners and users to have a real say in how we operate and our future research.

-This is your chance to get in with the bricks, to connect with key stakeholders and to contribute to our thinking as we get underway.
+This is your chance to get in early, to connect with key stakeholders and contribute to our thinking as we get underway.
 If you need dedicated office space as part of your membership, we can create a bespoke package just for you.

-If you know of businesses/organisations that would like to engage with the cyberQuarter, or would like to discuss the cybersecurity expertise to be delivered by the centre, please contact Cheryl Torano: email@example.com
+If you know of businesses/organisations that would like to engage with the Abertay cyberQuarter, or would like to discuss the cybersecurity expertise we have available, please contact Cheryl Torano: firstname.lastname@example.org

 The Tay Cities Deal is a partnership between local, Scottish and UK governments and the private, academic and voluntary sectors which seeks to create a smarter and fairer Angus, Dundee, Fife and Perth & Kinross under the headings Inclusive Tay; Innovative Tay; International Tay; Connected Tay and An Empowered Tay.